The supply of residential accommodation in a dwelling is exempt from GST.

 Registered persons may claim GST for payments of rates for premises used in a taxable activity.

 If you use the invoice basis and you pay rates in 1 lump sum, you may claim a GST credit when you make the payment or receive an invoice, whichever is earlier.
-If you pay rates in instalments, you may claim a credit when each instalment is due or paid, whichever comes first.
+If you pay rates in instalments, you may claim the GST when each instalment is due or paid, whichever comes first.

-For the payments and hybrid basis, you claim a credit for rates when you make payment, provided you hold sufficient records.
+For the payments and hybrid basis, you claim the GST for rates when you make payment, provided you hold sufficient records.

-For example, if the total proceeds were $1,070 and total cash prizes were $800, the difference of $270 must be included in Box 5 of the return for the taxable period covering the date the raffle was drawn.
+For example, if the total proceeds were $1,070 and total cash prizes were $800, the difference of $270 must be included in your total sales and income of the return covering the date the raffle was drawn.

-If 1 raffle has a number of draws, account for the GST in the return covering the date of the first draw.
+If a raffle has several draws, account for the GST in the return covering the date of the first draw.

 You may claim GST on the purchase of non-cash prizes in the normal way, as long as you hold sufficient records.